erik-adelbert/aoc/2025/README.md

 This greatly improves runtime because Kruskal’s algorithm—along with the ~~heap~~ sorting and the disjoint-set union (DSU)—runs in time proportional to `O(E log E)`, and reducing `E` by two orders of magnitude makes the whole process significantly faster.

-`<EDIT>` I've replaced the heap by a sort to make the code lighter and actually faster.
+`<EDIT>` I replaced the heap by a sort to make the code lighter and actually faster.

 The code runs in under `1.3ms`